tonyngjichun/SOLAR/README.md

 ![demo](assets/demo_soa1.png)

-Now, try drawing a rectangle in the sky, you should see the SOA more spread-out and silhouetting the main landmarks
+Now, try drawing a rectangle in the sky, you should see the SOA more spread-out and silhouetting the main landmarks like this

 ![demo](assets/demo_2.png)

 You can keep clicking around the image to visualise more SOAs.
-Remember, the white dot in the SOA map tells you where the currently displayed second-order attention map is selected from!
+Remember, the white dot in the SOA map tells you where the currently displayed attention map is selected from!

 You can also try out different images by parsing the programme with
 ```